 - KWFinder – Keyword research tool

 - SERPWatcher – Rank tracking tool

 - Link Miner – Backlink analysis

 Right now, we will talk about the first one.
 This tool can easily help you to find long tail keywords that can be ranked on the first page of Google.
-In a couple of minutes, I will show you exactly how to use this tool to find keywords for SEO.
+In a couple of minutes, I will show you exactly how to use this tool.

 Now let’s have some tutorial section.
 You see finding low competition keywords through this tool is quite easy which I really like.

 Suppose, I want to write an article on Affiliate Marketing that can be ranked on Google.
 For that, I need a keyword which has less competition and decent search volume.